By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 You can set a budget for a particular category until a certain date, given it is not already present in the budget list.

-A duplicate budget is a budget with the same AMOUNT
+A duplicate budget is a budget with the same AMOUNT and DATE and CATEGORY.

-If you attempt to do so, you will receive an error message: This budget already exists
+If you attempt to do so, you will receive an error message: This budget already exists.

 4.3.1.
 Command Syntax